santisbon/reference/src/rpi.md

     ```

-2. Insert the SD card in your Raspberry Pi and turn it on.
+2. Insert the SD card in your Pi and turn it on.

-If you're reinstalling Raspberry Pi OS you might need to remove keys belonging to the hostname from your `known_hosts` file.
+If you're reinstalling the OS you might need to remove keys belonging to the hostname from your `known_hosts` file.
 ```zsh title="on your laptop"
 ssh-keygen  -f ~/.ssh/known_hosts -R raspberrypi4.local
 ```